 Quinoa is close to being a perfect food source in the balance of nutrition it provides.
-Not a grain but a seed, quinoa is related to the leafy vegetables, swiss chard and spinach.
+It is related to the leafy vegetables, swiss chard and spinach.

-Quinoa is an excellent source of protein - 12% to 18%, one of the best sources of complete protein in the vegetable kingdom.
-Quinoa is a source of all essential amino acids, including the amino acid lysine which helps the body produce protein.
+Quinoa, which is a seed not a grain, is an excellent source of protein.
+It contains 12% to 18%, one of the best sources of complete protein in the vegetable kingdom.
+It is a source of all essential amino acids, including the amino acid lysine which helps the body produce protein.
 Lysine also helps the body process the protein in the quinoa and in other foods.
 The World Health Organization has rated the quality of protein in quinoa to be equivalent or superior to that found in milk products.

 Quinoa is a great source of B vitamins, potassium and riboflavin.
 It's also a good source of zinc, copper, manganese, magnesium, folic acid, vitamin E and fiber.

 In its natural state, the quinoa seed has a bitter coating of saponins that must be removed before it can be used as a food.
 This coating evolved to discourage birds from devouring the seeds.

 Quinoa is very easy to prepare.
 The coating is easily removed by soaking or thoroughly rinsing the seeds in running water.
 Most quinoa available in North American markets has been pre-washed to remove the saponin coating.